-Non-Profit Volunteer Coordinators Give Us The 411 On How To Volunteer Like A Pro
+Non-Profit Coordinators Give Us The 411 On How To Volunteer Like A Pro

 Sure, volunteering might be about donating your time and talents to an organization or cause that you love.
-But if you play your cards right, you can get just as much out of volunteering as you give.
-Some superstar volunteers, like Danielle Vincent, an entrepreneur and creator of Outlaw Soaps, are even able to leverage their experiences into a killer J-O-B. After volunteering as a volunteer coordinator at Burning Man for a few years, she became so indispensable, that the organizers behind the famous arts-in-the-desert fest started paying her to come back and help run the commissary.
+But if you play your cards right, you can get just as much out of being a volunteer as you give.
+Some superstar volunteers, like Danielle Vincent, an entrepreneur and creator of Outlaw Soaps, were even able to leverage their experiences into a killer J-O-B. After volunteering as a coordinator at Burning Man for a few years, she became so indispensable, that the organizers behind the famous arts-in-the-desert fest started paying her to come back and help run the commissary.

 1. DO YOUR HOMEWORK.
 Ferguson, who coordinates about 100 volunteers for the Search Dog Foundation, says the best volunteers are those who learn about the organization before showing up for a shift.
 She suggests reading the organization’s website to learn about its mission statement, history, and recent work.
 “It really helps when people already know about the driving force behind the work when they walk in the door,” she says.
 “As a coordinator, it saves me a lot of time, since I don’t have to explain the why behind every little thing.
 Knowledgeable volunteers can better converse with the public, write better thank you letters to donors, and do better work in general.”